xmos/fwk_voice/examples/bare-metal/doc/src/examples.rst

 parallel on separate hardware threads.

 In it, a 32-bit, 4 channel wav file input.wav is read and processed through the pipeline stages frame by frame.
-The example currently demonstrates a pipeline having AEC and AGC stages.
+The example currently demonstrates a pipeline having AEC, NS and AGC stages.

 AEC is configured for 2 mic input channels, 2 reference input channels, 10 phase main filter and a 5 phase shadow filter.
 This example calls AEC functions using 2 threads to process a frame through the AEC stage.
-AEC stage generates the echo cancelled version of the mic input that is then sent for processing through the AGC.
+AEC stage generates the echo cancelled version of the mic input that is then sent for processing through the NS.

+NS is configured in the same way for both ASR and Comms.
+NS stage generated noise suppressed version of the AGC output and then sent to AGC.

 AGC is configured for ASR engine suitable gain control on channel 0 and Comms suitable gain control on channel 1.
 The output of AGC stage is the pipeline output which is written into a 2 channel output wav file.

-In total, the audio processing stages consume 3 hardware threads; 2 for AEC stage and 1 for AGC stage.
+In total, the audio processing stages consume 4 hardware threads; 2 for AEC stage, 1 for NS state and 1 for AGC stage.

 The input file input.wav has 2 channels of mic input followed by 2 channels of reference input.
 Output is written to the output.wav file.